a16z-infra/ai-town/README.md

     - https://opengameart.org/content/16x16-rpg-tileset by hilau
 - We used https://github.com/pierpo/phaser3-simple-rpg for the original POC of this project.
 We have since re-wrote the whole app, but appreciated the easy starting point
 - Original assets by [ansimuz](https://opengameart.org/content/tiny-rpg-forest)
+- The UI is based on original assets by [Mounir Tohami](https://mounirtohami.itch.io/pixel-art-gui-elements)